seqscope/ficture/docs/run.md

 We take a small sub-region of Vizgen MERSCOPE mouse liver data as an example.
 (The same region we showed in supplementary figure X)

-Temporary: the current document assume you are on the `stable` branch of FICTURE.
+This document assume you have intalled FICTURE.

 ### Input

 ```
 examples/data/transcripts.tsv.gz
-examples/data/feature.clean.tsv.gz
 ```
 (All filese are tab-delimited text files unless specified otherwise.)